 where installed with a Communications Hub provided by the Data and Communications Company, a Communications Hub Physical Interface (this may comprise a Communications Hub Physical Interface forming part of GSME where present at the time of installation in the Premises).

 The Communications Hub Physical Interface shall as a minimum include a physical interface that meets the requirements defined by the Data and Communications Company at the time of installation (pursuant to section H12 of the Smart Energy Code) and includes provision for a DC power supply to the Communications Hub.

+The ESME shall supply the DC power to the Communications Hub at all times during normal operation.
+Under all other operating conditions, except when the Supply is interrupted, the ESME shall ensure that any interruption to the DC power supply to the Communications Hub is kept under three minutes, ensuring no spurious power outage alerts are generated.

 ESME shall be mains powered and be capable of performing the minimum functional, interface and data requirements set out in Sections 5.5, 5.6 and 5.7 respectively operating at a nominal voltage of 230VAC without consuming more than an average of 4 watts of electricity under normal operating conditions.